Code Prediction by Feeding Trees to Transformers: Introduction

-Last several years have witnessed exciting progress in the application of machine learning (ML) techniques to developer productivity tools~\citep{allamanis2018survey}, and in particular, to code prediction~\citep{hindle2016naturalness,raychev2016probabilistic-deep3-eth-dt,li2018code-rnn-attn,brockschmidt2018generative-graph}.
-The idea of code prediction in general is to predict the next code element given previously written code.
-Code prediction is commonly used in an IDE for \textit{autocomplete}, where based on the developer's cursor position and the code already written up to the cursor position, the IDE offers the most likely next tokens (perhaps as a drop down list to choose from).
-Autocomplete, not only saves the developer from having to type in the next token(s), but is also an effective code learning mechanism: for instance, a developer might not know the name of an API call they need off the top of their head, but is able to choose among the choices shown by an auto-complete tool.
+The idea of code prediction in general is to predict some code element, given code surrounding the point of prediction.
+Code prediction is commonly used in an IDE for \textit{autocomplete}, where based on the code already written up to the developer's cursor position, the IDE offers the most likely next tokens, perhaps as a drop down list to choose from as shown in IDE views in Fig~\ref{fig:jedi-atoi}.
+Other forms of code prediction could predict missing tokens at arbitrary code locations or predict larger units of code; in this paper we will concern ourselves with prediction of the immediate next token at the cursor position.

-Consider the Python code fragment shown in Fig~\ref{fig:examplecode}.
+Consider the Python code fragment shown in Fig~\ref{fig:jedi-atoi}.
 Suppose a developer has written code up to \texttt{string} following by a dot.
 At this point, it will be helpful for the IDE to prompt the developer with attribute names that are \textit{likely} to follow, preferably, with \texttt{atoi} ranked at the top because in this case that is the correct next token.

-A typical IDE that does not use ML-based autocomplete is unable to offer the intended completion among the top few choices.
-For instance, the autocomplete model used in the IDE (Jedi, which ranks the suggestions alphabetically) shown in Fig~\ref{fig:jedi-atoi} ranks \texttt{atoi} fairly low, needing the developer to scroll a menu or type a prefix of the intended name.

-Our goal is to devise models that better leverage the code fragment and its context to provide a more accurate next token prediction.
-As we show later in the introduction, by training on existing code corpora, the models that we introduce are able to rank \texttt{atoi} as the \textit{first} choice.

-In this introductory section, we first discuss the related work focused on ML-based code completion, then give an overview of the models that we introduce, and finally give a preview of our key results and contributions.